openstack-archive/anvil/HACKING.md

 * Please also attempt to run [pylint] all code submitted.
  * ``./run_tests.sh  -l``

+* Please also attempt to run the json validation all changes to pip/pkgs json files submitted.
+ * ``./run_tests.sh  -j``

 ## Tests

 Currently we do not have any tests (WIP) but in the future these can be ran by the following command: